AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 You may wish to use conda to install Python, install the CLI, and save the necessary environment variables.
 In most cases, this is recommended.
 If you do not already have a version of conda installed, you can install Miniconda, which can be found at https://docs.conda.io/en/latest/miniconda.html .
+On Linux/Mac, conda will be available on the command line after installation.
+On Windows, you can access a command line environment by running Anaconda Prompt after installation.

 The AusTrakka CLI can be found at https://github.com/AusTrakka/austrakka2-cli .
 Follow the instructions on this page to install the CLI.
 The CLI requires Python to run.